mmikowski/mmikowski.github.io/_posts/2015-12-29-ksysguard-config.md

 ### Installation

-**KSysGuard** has been around for a very long time and is very mature, yet I had the RonCo Rotisserie mentality of [set it and forget it][4].
+**KSysGuard** has been around for a very long time and is very mature, yet I always have had the RonCo Rotisserie mentality of [set it and forget it][4].
 This time, I decided to document my steps for posterity.

-First, let's review the [Kubuntu guide][5].
-At the very least, we should ensure that we are using Kubuntu backports so that we have the latest KDE bug fixes and features.
-If **KSysGuard** isn't already installed, `sudo apt-get install ksysguard` should do the trick.
+Before I started I reviewed the [Kubuntu guide][5].
+I made sure that the Kubuntu backports repository was enabled so we would have the latest KDE bug fixes and features.
+If you want to use **KSysGuard** and it isn't already installed, `sudo apt-get install ksysguard` should do the trick.

 ### Configuration